Prevention & Safety Resources

 Central Douglas Fire & Rescue is committed to protecting lives, property, and community well-being through proactive fire prevention.
 Whether at home, in the workplace, in our schools, or during public events, prevention measures play a vital role in reducing fire risk and ensuring public safety.

-This fire prevention resource page provides guidance, standards, and best practices to assist residents, businesses, and organizations in creating safer environments.
+This fire prevention resource page offers guidance, standards, and best practices to help residents, businesses, and organizations create safer environments.
 Here, you will find information on many aspects of fire prevention, including but not limited to residential safety, workplace compliance, school fire safety planning, and requirements for public assemblies and special events.

 Our mission is to safeguard the community through education, preparedness, and collaboration.
 By working together, we can prevent incidents before they occur and foster a strong culture of safety across many types of events and community settings.
-Please return to this page often, as rules, regulations, and codes do change regularly, and we will update with the current information.
+Please return to this page frequently, as rules, regulations, and codes are subject to change regularly.
+We will update it with the current information.

 UNDER CONSTRUCTION – COMING SOON!